engineblock/engineblock-docs/docsrc/content/user-guide/timing_terms.md

 This even includes process and IO scheduling systems as found within operating systems.

-The scheduler as an active element has been obviated from the diagram, as it is generally their job to arbitrate over shared resources.

 ### Generality

 Further, the basic relationship that is shown here between a client entity, a